chimera-linux/chimera-live/README.md

 not have to manipulate loop devices manually.
 However, it comes at the cost of being far less flexible.

-It accepts a prepared device rootfs tarball as its file name.
+It accepts a prepared device rootfs tarball as its file name, or multiple tarballs when using deltas.
 Optional arguments can be used to set the output file name and the image size (by default 2G).
 It will also automatically compress the image with `gzip`.

 ```
 # ./mkimage.sh chimera-linux-aarch64-ROOTFS-20220906-rpi.tar.gz -- -j